sthefanoc/cook-n-eat-it/README.md

 ```bash
 pip install -r requirements.txt
 ```

+Some of the tech choices:
+- [Django](https://www.djangoproject.com/), for a well structured, safe and reliable backend.
+- [Djangorestframework](https://www.django-rest-framework.org), for building a REST API on top of Django.
+- [Django-Cloudinary-Storage](https://django-cloudinary-storage.readthedocs.io/en/latest/), for uploading images to the cloud.
+- [Django-CORS-Headers](https://django-cors-headers.readthedocs.io/en/latest/), for allowing cross-origin requests.
+- [python-dotenv](https://pypi.org/project/python-dotenv/), for loading environment variables from a .env file.

 ### Configure environment variables
 For environmental variables there are cloudinary credentials and the secret key.